MurthyVaddadi/Capstone_Project/README.md

 # Capstone_Project
-# Only For Educational Purpose Usage only
+# Only For Educational Purpose Usage.

 # Image Processing and Deep Learning Pipeline